hoffmann-muki/llm-state-actor-bias/README.md

 ## Requirements

-- Ollama daemon running locally with required models
+- For Ollama pipelines: Ollama daemon running locally with required models (see experiments/scripts for expected model names)
+- For ConfliBERT: PyTorch and HuggingFace `transformers` to load `snowood1/ConfliBERT-scr-uncased`
-- Python 3.7+ with pandas, scikit-learn, matplotlib
+- Python 3.7+ with `pandas`, `scikit-learn`, `matplotlib`, `tqdm`
 - ACLED dataset files in `datasets/<country>/`